-YouTube finally unveiled its plans to use in stream overlay ads on its video sharing site.
-The semi-transparent ads, which appear on the bottom corner of thier video player, begin to appear 15 seconds into a clip and last up to 10 seconds.
+YouTube finally unveiled its plans to use in-stream overlay ads on its video-sharing site.
+The semi-transparent ads, which appear on the bottom corner of their video player, begin to appear 15 seconds into a clip and last up to 10 seconds.
 Users can click on the ad to pull up a separate video trailer.
-Advertisers can use the system to target viewers by age, s#x, geography, daypart and even video genre.
+Advertisers can use the system to target viewers by age, sex, geography, daypart, and even video genre.

 Not surprisingly, overlay video ad pioneer VideoEgg is already crying foul!
 A banner on VideoEgg Inc.’s home page says the following in big bold letters: